- Increase their awareness of and participation in leadership roles in the community.

 - Become part of an influential network of professionals that share their values and drive for success.

-- Be surrounded, meet and learn from Arizona’s top catholic business and community leaders.
+- Be surrounded, meet and learn from California’s and Arizona’s top catholic business and community leaders.

 - Be part of a project to advance the common good, making an impact in the community.